How PostgreSQL WAL Files Backup Works

 - Paths to all Instance files (configuration logs and so on) and other data required for backup.

-- The non-persistent runtime components or persistent agent components copy WALs from the log archive destination (set in guest processing settings of a job) to a temporary directory on the VM guest file system.
+- The non-persistent runtime components or persistent agent components copy WALs from the log archive destination (set in the guest processing settings of a job) to a temporary directory on the VM guest file system.

 - Veeam Backup & Replication maps information about the PostgreSQL system collected at the step 4 with information kept in the configuration database.
 This periodic mapping helps to reveal instances for which Veeam Backup & Replication must ship WALs to the backup repository during this time interval.